In a hurry? Here are the key takeaways:

 That’s the sound you’re hearing.

-If the solenoid’s working, the pinion gear must also be jutting out to intersect with the flywheel’s teeth.
+If the solenoid’s working, the pinion gear must also be protruding out to intersect with the flywheel’s teeth.
 However, it’s not receiving (enough) power to spin the pinion.
 Thus, the flywheel and crankshaft stay still.

 Low Battery Power